 - Check out a Repair Cafe in your community

 - Search for repair tips online.
 For instance, our blog post Repair Tips to Save You Money is a great place to start!
-Check out our tune-up tips for Sewing Machines, Portable Fans, and Bread Machines!
+Also, check out our tune-up tips for Sewing Machines, Portable Fans, and Bread Machines!

 - Contact the manufacturer for replacement parts